Featured posts

 Why are downloads interesting?
 As more and more journals go online, the number of downloads an article has measures how popular or sought after an article is.
 Downloads are interesting because they not only reveal what is read but also which topics academics currently work on or what ‘previous’ and ‘published’ research they use in their current work.
 So what DO academics work on?
 Mind you, the list is based on the Emerald statistics for IJLM, IJPDLM and SCM:IJ, so it is highly selective and highly biased, and thus not fully representative.
 Nonetheless, it does suggest that some themes have a higher readership than others:

-I am not at all surprised that corporate responsibility and green/reverse logistics rank high on the list, and they are certainly not going to be less popular in the future, as noted by Betty Feng in her post on green versus efficient.
+I am not at all surprised that corporate responsibility and green/reverse logistics rank high on the list, and they are certainly not going to be less popular in the future.
+Update: To read what the latest trends are in 2011 and which forces that are expected to be a major trend towards 2020, please see my post on Future Value Chains and Strategies for 2020.

 Other hotbeds